Thank you! Your submission has been received!

 Conclusion

-These measures protect your IoT environment from current threats and prepare you to respond effectively to evolving IoT cybersecurity challenges.
-As IoT innovations continue to grow, prioritizing cybersecurity in partnership with knowledgeable technology partners will be vital for maintaining the virtue and trustworthiness of IoT solutions.
+These measures protect your IoT environment from current threats and prepare you to respond effectively to evolving cybersecurity challenges.
+As IoT innovations continue to grow, prioritizing cybersecurity in partnership with knowledgeable technology partners will be vital for maintaining the quality and trustworthiness of IoT solutions.

-In conclusion, IoT83 can be the right choice if you are concerned about IoT Cybersecurity.
-We have all the metrics mentioned above, including the CVE registration, and we are responsible for receiving, processing, and disclosing IoT83 products and solution-related IoT cybersecurity vulnerabilities.
-It is the designated window to release information about IoT83 product vulnerability.
-IoT83 encourages end-users, partners, suppliers, government agencies, vendors, industry associations, and independent researchers to report potential risks or vulnerabilities to PSIRT by email: security.officer@iot83.com
+In conclusion, IoT83 can be the right choice if you are concerned about IoT security.
+We have all the metrics mentioned above, including the CVE registration, and we are responsible for receiving, processing, and disclosing IoT83 products and solution-related cybersecurity vulnerabilities.
+It is the designated window to release information about IoT83 product vulnerabilities.
+IoT83 encourages end-users, partners, suppliers, government agencies, vendors, industry associations, and independent researchers to report potential risks or vulnerabilities to PSIRT by email: security@iot83.com.

 Nishant Puri